-A month into The High Republic publishing initiative has passed with the release of one adult novel, a YA novel, a Middle Grade, and two comic issues.
+A month into The High Republic publishing initiative has passed with the release of one adult novel, a YA novel, a middle-grade, and two comic issues.
 The investment that Lucasfilm Press, their publishing partners, and the authors have put into The High Republic so far has paid off with great success.
 Light of the Jedi, A Test of Courage, and Into the Dark have all debuted either #1 or #2 on the NYT Bestsellers in their respective reading levels.
 Marvel’s The High Republic #1 sales were 200k in the first week and will go into its’ 4th printing, a massive accomplishment for a Marvel comic in general.
 Overall, a very successful publishing initiative launch that can lead to so many creative opportunities for the Star Wars franchise moving forward.
 Also, by pushing comics and graphic novels as a part of The High Republic, this covers all bases of Star Wars fans who do read (and yes comic and graphic novel readers ARE readers).

 NOTE: I might use the phrase “Imperial” or “Imperial expansion” when talking about the Republic in The High Republic era.
 That may sound weird to reference them as Imperial but, from an academic perspective, that is what we are dealing with here.
 They are a governing entity that is expanding to the Outer Rim and other parts of the Galactic Frontier with Republic forces and a ton of Jedi that fight to maintain peace (which the statement in itself sounds crazy but has been used in our real world).
-They are not only spreading but also enforcing their believes on worlds where, even though the governing bodies might be on board, everyday people likely have different opinions.
+They are not only spreading but also enforcing their beliefs on worlds where, even though the governing bodies might be on board, everyday people likely have different opinions.

 Optimistic Unity vs Nihilistic Individualism

 The overall fight for the soul of the galaxy is represented by two entities (the Republic and the Nihil) and the awareness in Light of the Jedi of how fragile they are from their leaders on both sides (at least at the beginning of the novel) is poignant.
-Lena Soh reflects on it through the importance of the Starlight Beacon, which she views as her legacy in shaping the galaxy with a united front of like-minded planets and people working together.
+Lina Soh reflects on it through the importance of the Starlight Beacon, which she views as her legacy in shaping the galaxy with a united front of like-minded planets and people working together.
 The idea that if the Outer Rim and planets in the frontier just see the opportunities that joining the Republic would bring, everyone would be on board.
-It reminds me of how many American’s idolize the 60s as “ideal” and the height of American Exceptionalism while ignoring many racial, gender, and economic disparities.
+It reminds me of how many Americans idolize the 1960s as ideal and the height of American Exceptionalism while ignoring many racial, gender, and economic disparities.
 The High Republic era is not working for everyone and the expansion of the Republic is not seen as welcoming to everyone, not just the Nihil.
 To many in the Outer Rim/Galactic Frontier, the High Republic represents a pompous and out-of-touch wealth that is unreachable for billions.

 Multiple Jedi will Fall to the Dark Side